The very first Catholic Church in Kern County is long gone, but the plaque reads:

 PETER LEBECK CHAPTER 1866

 This is the new plaque that replaces the old 1966 Plaster of Paris monument that was placed just outside of the 1866 Court House Bldg in commemoration of the 100th Anniversary of the founding of Kern County in 1966.
-It was re-dedicated Monday June 5, 2017.
+The new one was re-dedicated Monday June 5, 2017.

 THANK YOU AGAIN, TO THE CURRENT KERN COUNTY BOARD OF SUPERVISORS, AND ESPECIALLY TO SUPERVISOR MICK GLEASON!
 The Supervisors came up to Havilah on April 19, 2016 to celebrate the 150th Anniversary of the founding of Kern County, and Supervisor Gleason suggested we either repair or replace the old one.
 We replaced it, and the Supervisors supplied the funding!